ldynia/workshop-github-fundamentals/docs/notes.md

 ### Why to use GitHub codespaces?

-To get freedom form your laptop.
-With codespace you can litteraly develop on a tablet.
-Any devices that has a internet browser.
+To get freedom from your laptop.
+With codespace, you can literally develop on a tablet.
+Any device that has an internet browser.

 ## 4. Microservice